What is a Condemned House? What Sellers Need to Know

 A buyer can’t get a mortgage for a condemned home – they can only borrow money from “hard money lenders,” which don’t have to answer to Securities and Exchange Commission and only to the Federal Reserve Board.
 To purchase a condemned property, the buyer has to work directly with you, the owner.
 Unfortunately, a buyer’s only option for financing will have to come out-of-pocket or using rehab loans.
 Buyers need to keep in mind the cost of repairs in a condemned home purchase, as well as any existing liens on the home that will need to be paid off.

-If you own a condemned home and are looking to sell fast for cash, call us now.
+If you own a condemned home and are looking to sell fast for cash, click here to contact us.
 We’ll make you an offer and take that stressful element out of your life.